 Sweet Potatoes: Versatile, Healthy, and Delicious

 My kids absolutely love sweet potatoes and happily eat them every way I fix them.
-Which is why I have such an extensive and creative collection of sweet potato recipes on my site.
-In addition to this recipe and the meatloaf cupcakes mentioned above I make:
+Which is why I have such an extensive and creative collection of sweet potato recipes!

 - Bacon Lime Sweet Potato Salad